starknet-edu/starknetbook/new-structure-proposals.md

             - Declare contract on alpha-goerli testnet
             - Query the latest block number with JSON-RPC
             - Call a contract view function via sequencer gateway
+   7. Cairo libraries
-   7. OpenZeppelin
+      1. OpenZeppelin
          - Installation and setup
          - Using OZ to deploy a Account
          - Using OZ to deploy a ERC20
          - Using OZ to deploy a ERC721
          - Using OZ to deploy a ERC1155
          - Using OZ to deploy a proxy
    8. Running a node
       - PathFinder
          - Why run a pathfinder node?